acri2018/acri2018.github.io/school.md

 **School Program**

 Cellular automata (CA) can be viewed as a mathematical abstraction of the physical world in which all quantities are of discrete nature.
 Due to its simplicity, CA turn out to a be very interesting approach to model complex systems in which a macroscopic collective behavior emerges out of the interaction of many simple elements.
-This tutorial will indroduce this approach in a pedagogical way through many examples illustrating the essence of CA modeling.
+This school will indroduce this approach in a pedagogical way through many examples illustrating the essence of CA modeling.
 The program is the following:

 - Introduction: What are CA’s?: computational model, discrete dynamical system, abstraction of physical and natural systems